What is Remote Monitoring and Management (RMM)?

 There are many options on the market for RMM software.
 But not all of these tools can bring you the business benefits you seek.
 When choosing an RMM software, there are certain features you’ll want to look for.

-You need an RMM software capable of patching all the necessary applications and running extensive reports for tracking.
+You need something capable of patching all the necessary applications and running extensive reports for tracking.
 Effective RMM software can make patching quick and easy, blacklisting patches with errors and testing all patches before deploying.

-Client endpoints span a range of devices—laptops, PCs, servers, and more—and you’ll want RMM software capable of monitoring all of them securely and effectively.
+Client endpoints span a range of devices—laptops, PCs, servers, and more—and you’ll want something capable of monitoring all of them securely and effectively.

-Combining RMM software with professional services automation (PSA) allows for faster service delivery, so you’ll want to choose an RMM option that integrates with your PSA software.
+Combining RMM software with professional services automation (PSA) allows for faster service delivery, so you’ll want to choose a vendor that integrates with your PSA software.
 You’ll then be able to quickly address client needs and capture and store information for efficient root cause analysis.
 The combination of RMM and PSA can help you turn data into actionable items—and actionable items into quotes and add-on solutions.

 A dashboard lets your team manage backup, antivirus, and other service-related elements from one handy location.
 By keeping things familiar and easy to find, a control center reduces employee training costs and speeds up service delivery.

 RMM software aids in the day-to-day operations of MSPs—providing insight, preventative monitoring, support for daily tasks, and more.
-While it would be difficult to list all the benefits of RMM, here are a few things it can do for your MSP business.
+While it would be difficult to list all the benefits, here are a few things it can do for your MSP business.

 Naturally, automation and constant monitoring reduces the risk of system failure, as your team receives information immediately and can fix any potential issues in the early stages.
 Through remote, in-the-background monitoring and fixing, your clients experience less disruption during the servicing process.